sandusmaranda/cs230/policies.md

 We expect students to follow the guidelines below when emailing the course instructors:
 <!--
 * Please CC **both** instructors on **all emails**.
-We ask you to do this because we make decisions as a team; if you only email one of us, it will take us longer to respond, since we'll have to check in with each other behind the scenes.-->
+We ask you to do this because we make decisions as a team; if you only email one of us, it will take us longer to respond, since we'll have to check in with each other behind the scenes.
+-->
 * Please **do not** email course staff regarding **technical** questions on the homework.
 We would love to help you, but explaining complicated CS concepts / helping you debug your code is **super difficult** via email---this is what office hours are for!
 * Please expect a several day **delay** in getting email responses from your instructor.
 This isn't because we don't want to answer your questions; rather, as faculty, our inboxes are a constantly in a state of disaster.
 If you need to reach us more **urgently**, please:
   * Find us at office hours